-9. When all the glue is fully dry, put a little shredded tissue paper (or straw) in the bottom of the basket and pop in some small chocolate eggs.
+9. When all the glue is fully dry, put a little shredded tissue paper (or straw) in the bottom and pop in some small chocolate eggs.

 These homemade Easter baskets require a little bit of dexterity plus adult supervision but they are great for using up those left over plastic milk bottles.
 You know, the ones which you have been storing just in case!

-Using the craft knife (get an adult to do this), cut around the bottom third of the drinks bottle - this will be the basis of your basket.
+Using the craft knife (get an adult to do this), cut around the bottom third of the plastic bottle - this will be the basis of your basket.

-Using the chalk, draw 1-cm wide vertical lines on your basket all the way round.
+Using the chalk, draw 1/2" wide vertical lines on your basket all the way round.
 Cut these lines with the craft knife going from top to bottom.
 Stop when you reach the base.

-Take one strip of ribbon and starting from the base of your basket, attach it to one of the basket strips with a little glue (A).
+Take one strip of ribbon and starting from the base, attach it to one of the strips with a little glue (A).

 When the glue is fully dry you are now ready to start weaving.

-Weave the piece of colored paper in and out of the basket strips until you have gone right round the basket (B).
+Weave the piece of colored paper in and out of the strips until you have gone right round it (B).
 Trim off any excess paper and glue down the loose end.